wrijpkema/developers-community/pages/documents/guides/Authentication/DetailedAPI.md

 **Custom Claim**:

-Custom Claims will be added in LP SDE form from the SDEs list (see the [Engagement Attributes Overview document](https://ce-sr.s3.amazonaws.com/CA/Campaigns/Engagement Attributes Overview.pdf){:target="_blank"}).
+Custom Claims will be added in LP SDE form from the SDEs list (see the [Engagement Attributes Overview document](engagment-attributes-overview.html){:target="_blank"}. **Please note that some Engagement Attributes are NOT supported in an authenticated flow.
+However, unless otherwise specified in the document abovce, all attributes are supported).

 Example for Mandatory+Standard+Custom Claims JWT: